NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 The notion of stability in the context numerically solving differential equations can refer to the tendency of an integration algorithm to "blow up" due to the accumulation of error.
 As each iteration of the algorithm introduces error, the stability of a simulation depends on the number of iterations it undergoes.
 For integrating equations of motion, a simulation can iterate more times $N$ for two variations of $t_f - t_i = N Delta t$: the final time $t_f$ of the simulation becomes larger while the time step $Delta t$ stays the same, or the time step $Delta t$ becomes smaller while the time domain $t_f - t_i$ does not change.
-While the consequences of the former are relatively simple as the error introduced with each iteration accumulates more and more to create the global error, the latter involves both the decrease in error associated with decrease in time-step and the increase in error associated with the increase of the number of iterations.
+While the consequences of the former are relatively simple as the error introduced with each iteration accumulates more and more to create the global error, the latter involves both the decrease in error associated with the smaller time-step and the increase in error associated with the increased number of iterations.

 #figure(
   caption: [The stability of the simulation can be encoded in the increase of the total mechanical energy (blue) from the initial energy (orange).
 If the total mechnaical energy does not surpass the intial energy, the simulation is stable.],